tdsmale/TotemScript/README.md

  * check register & function addresses, function arguments
 * register-allocation improvement
  * track how many times a variable is referenced
+ * local const vars should eval to global vars wherever possible
+ * global const vars should eval straight to value register
 * piggy-back on free global registers if any are available and local scope is full
 * breakpoints
  * replace chosen instruction with break instruction, store original instruction alongside breakpoint